Mercedes F1 W07 Hybrid: European rounds

 Coming to the newly revived held at Baku City Circuit, Rosberg took his second career Grand Slam while Hamilton qualified tenth due to an error during qualifying, finishing the race in fifth with an incorrect pre-set hybrid deployment mode costing him time.

-Hamilton won the Austrian Grand Prix following a collision with Nico Rosberg on the race's last lap.
+Hamilton won the Austrian Grand Prix following a collision with Rosberg on the race's last lap.